andrew/ultimate-awesome/README.md

 - [awesome-storybook](https://github.com/lauthieb/awesome-storybook) - A collection of awesome resources about @storybookjs ecosystem 🎨.
 - [awesomearticles](https://github.com/maoruibin/awesomearticles) - :card_file_box: 收集看到的内容特别棒的技术文章并会配有一段个人短评.
 - [awesome-visual-localization](https://github.com/siyandong/awesome-visual-localization) - A curated list of awesome visual localization research works.
-- [RGBD-semantic-segmentation](https://github.com/Yangzhangcst/RGBD-semantic-segmentation) - A paper list of RGBD semantic segmentation (processing).
 - [american-tech-is-a-unicorn](https://github.com/Explosion-Scratch/american-tech-is-a-unicorn) - Star to change the repo title to your username!.
 - [awesome-jscodeshift](https://github.com/sejoker/awesome-jscodeshift) - A curated list of jscodeshift packages and resources.
 - [Awesome-Evaluation-of-Visual-Generation](https://github.com/ziqihuangg/Awesome-Evaluation-of-Visual-Generation) - A list of works on evaluation of visual generation models, including evaluation metrics, models, and systems.
 - [awesome-megadrive](https://github.com/And-0/awesome-megadrive) - A curated list of Sega Mega Drive development resources.
 - [awesome-aws-workshops](https://github.com/dgomesbr/awesome-aws-workshops) - (Unofficial) curated list of awesome workshops found around in the internet.
 As we all have been there, finding that workshop that you have just attended shouldn't be hard.
 The idea is to provide an easy central repository, in a collaborative way.
+- [awesome-LLM-AIOps](https://github.com/Jun-jie-Huang/awesome-LLM-AIOps) - A list of awesome academic researches and industrial materials about Large Language Model (LLM) and Artificial Intelligence for IT Operations (AIOps).
 - [awesome-cqrs-event-sourcing](https://github.com/leandrocp/awesome-cqrs-event-sourcing) - A curated list of awesome CQRS and Event Sourcing things.
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov, @johnlokerse and @lukemurraynz.
 - [Awesome-Visual-Captioning](https://github.com/forence/Awesome-Visual-Captioning) - This repository focus on Image Captioning & Video Captioning & Seq-to-Seq Learning & NLP.